CS207-group2/cs207-FinalProject/docs/milestone1.md

 Value
 Derivative

-* What external dependencies will you rely on? numpy math
+The external dependencies that we will rely on are: numpy math

-* How will you deal with elementary functions like `sin` and `exp`?
-We are going to import these functions from math and numpy packages and wrap it under our package to account for differentiation operations
+We will deal with elementary functions like `sin` and `exp` by importing these functions from math and numpy packages and wrapping it under our package to account for differentiation operations

-Be sure to consider a variety of use cases.
-For example, don't limit your design to scalar functions of scalar values.
-Make sure you can handle the situations of vector functions of vectors and scalar functions of vectors.
-Don't forget that people will want to use your library in algorithms like Newton's method (among others).